 transmission, plus conduct a t-shirt design competition.

-Applications for WHD grants have now closed
+Applications for WHD grants have now closed for 2020

 To raise awareness of World Hepatitis Day: Hepatitis - a virus we can eliminate, Hepatitis Victoria is offering small grants to community and not-for-profit organisations in Victoria to conduct activities that raise awareness of viral hepatitis and reduce the stigma and discrimination associated with the disease.